Doctor of Philosophy in Urban and Public AffairsMajor: UPA

 Qualifying (Comprehensive) Exam

 To qualify for Ph.D. candidacy, students must satisfactorily complete a Comprehensive (or Qualifying) Examination.
 Students must sit for this exam as soon as they are eligible.
 The Comprehensive (Qualifying) Examination is held in May each year.
-Consult with the Program Director and refer to the Program's Student Guide for details about the exam.
+Consult with the Program Director and refer to the Program's Student Guide for details about the examination.

 The Ph.D. in Urban and Public Affairs consists of 48 credit hours of study including 18 hours of core courses, 18 hours in a field specialization, and 12 hours of dissertation research.